ritterim/skellyCSS/README.md

 <br />

 ### Animation
-You can include a `span.skeleton--animation` within a header or paragraph to apply an animation to it.
+To add animation, add a `span.skeleton--animation` within the `.skeleton__line` elements in headers or paragaphs.

 ![Animation](screenshots/animation.gif)